adonisamitsah/adonisamitsah.github.io/README.txt

 WORK EXPERIENCE
 Accounts Officer Mar 2023 - Present
 Jagdamba Steels Ltd. - Corporate Office, Gairidhara, Kathmandu, Nepal
-* Manage and maintain accurate financial records by entering and tracking expenses using accounting software.

 * Conduct bank reconciliations and prepare weekly reports to update management on financial status.
-* Verify all Letter of Credit (LC) transactions through the bank and ensure accurate recording of corresponding journal entries.
+* Verify all Letter of Credit (LC) and Nepal Rastra Bank (NRB) margin transactions through the bank and ensure accurate recording of corresponding journal entries.
-* Collaborate with other team members to analyze financial data and develop strategies for improving financial performance.
+* Reconcile loan accounts and ensure accurate recording of loan transactions.
+* Communicate with banks to obtain Statements, Credit Liability Report (CLR), LC reports, NRB reports, and any other relevant reports as necessary.

 Admin and Finance Officer Jul 2017 - Mar 2023